Sugar battery: Drawbacks

 As a newly invented idea, the sugar battery is not well developed yet.
 It has several drawbacks in the current state.

 Relatively low voltage

 Though the output voltage of sugar battery (0.5 V) exceeds that of former enzymatic fuel batteries by the use of various enzymatic catalysts, it is still much lower than that of the commonly used lithium-ion battery (3.6 V).
 That results in low electric power.
 In application, it means that the sugar battery takes more time to charge the appliance than the lithium-ion battery does.

 Water requirement

 The production of the fuel of the sugar battery and the reaction inside the sugar battery require water to complete.
 If the battery is going to be used widely around the world, it will undoubtedly lead to a requirement for a considerable amount of water.
 Under current conditions, the consequence will be further intensifying the water scarcity.
+Which is a weak argument against, because any type of farming or many other industrial process consume water in larger amounts.